KillzXGaming/BEA-Library-Editor/README.md

 # Bezel-Engine-Archive .bea Library/Editor
-A libary aimed to rebuild, add, and remove files in a bezel engine archive file (.bea) Editor also included.
+A libary aimed to rebuild, add, and remove files in a bezel engine archive file (.bea).
+Editor also included.

 ## Credits